-Location Description Services will be provided throughout the community, including at the CATCH, Inc. offices located at 503 S. Americana Blvd. in Boise.

-Planned Activities (05B) Disability Services

-7 Project Name Administration

-Target Area N/A

-Goals Supported Administration and Fair Housing Activities

-Needs Addressed N/A

-Funding CDBG: \$25,000

-Description This project will have activities that relate to the administrative, planning, and fair housing processes of the CDBG program during PY19.

-Target Date 9/30/2020

-Estimate the number and type of families that will benefit from the proposed activities N/A

-Location Description Administration office is located in Meridian City Hall at 33 E. Broadway Ave. suite 102.

-Planned Activities (21A) Administration and Planning

-7 Project Name Fair Housing

-Target Area N/A

-Goals Supported Administration and Fair Housing Activities

-Needs Addressed N/A

-Funding CDBG: \$10,000

-Description This project will carry out activities that relate to fair housing.
+Description This project will have activities that relate to the administrative, planning, and technical assistance for the CDBG program during PY19.
+Target Date 9/30/2020 Estimate the number and type of families that will benefit from the proposed activities N/A Location Description Administration office is located in Meridian City Hall at 33 E. Broadway Ave. suite 102.
+Planned Activities (21A) Administration and Planning 8 Project Name Fair Housing Target Area N/A Goals Supported Administration and Fair Housing Activities Needs Addressed N/A Funding CDBG: \$10,000 Description This project will carry out activities that relate to fair housing.
 At a minimum, CDBG funds will be used to implement a Fair Housing Campaign in April.
 Other opportunities to promote fair housing activities will be evaluated as they arise.

-Target Date 9/30/2020

-Estimate the number and type of families that will benefit from the proposed activities 300 LMI households Location Description The Fair Housing Campaign will be promoted via television, radio, and social media.
-Planned Activities (21D) Fair Housing Activities
+Target Date 9/30/2020 Estimate the number and type of families that will benefit from the proposed activities 300 LMI households Location Description The Fair Housing Campaign will be promoted via television, radio, and social media.
+Planned Activities (21D) Fair Housing Activities 9 Project Name CV-Public Services Target Area N/A Goals Supported Provide Social Services Needs Addressed Improvements in Economic Stability Improved Housing Options and Supportive Services Service Programs - Low Income and Special Needs